 Build an email list…

 Your first goal is to build an email list.
 The reason for this is simple: you own your email list.
 You may struggle with how email inboxes are sorted, or creating headlines that tempt people to open an email in a busy inbox, but you own your list.
+If you’re operating a one-person company, mastering the art of email marketing can be a game-changer, as it allows you to maintain a direct line of communication with your potential clients without relying on third-party platforms.
 On social media, websites, and search engines, there are other parties that own the information, and they don’t give it up.

 The evolution of business pages on Facebook has made it very clear that companies can’t rely on a third party to prioritize any needs other than their own.

 So every time you set up a social media profile, a webpage, or a new account on a message board, your goal is to make it easy for potential leads to sign up for your email list, so that you have permission to contact them about your services.
 Now, how are you going to convince them to sign up?